Note on higher-point correlation functions of the $T\bar{T}$ or $J\bar{T}$ deformed CFTs: Conclusions and discussions

 \section{Conclusions and discussions}

-In this paper, we apply perturbative CFTs approach to calculate the first order correction to the generic n-point correlation function in $T\bar{T}$ and $J\bar{T}$ deformed CFTs following the approach \cite{He:2019vzf,He:2019ahx,He:2020udl}.
-Since the conformal symmetry can be regarded as an approximate symmetry in the first order $T\bar{T}$ and $J\bar{T}$ deformations to the CFTs, one can make use of the conformal Ward identities to construct the first order deformation of the n-point correlation function in CFTs.
-Since the OTOC has been regarded as a diagnostic of quantum chaos \cite{Roberts:2014ifa,Shenker:2014cwa,Maldacena:2015waa} and its late time behavior charaterizes the quantum chaos signal of the theory, we calculate the late time behavior of the OTOC in $T\bar{T}$ and $J\bar{T}$ deformed Ising model.
-It turns out that the late time limit of the OTOC is not changed by the deformations and the physics situation is similar to the situation in the one dimensional $T\bar{T}$ deformation of the $\text{SYK}_4$ model \cite{Gross:2019uxi}.
-That is to say the $T\bar{T}$ and $J\bar{T}$ indeed preserve the integrable property of the un-deformed 2D Ising model in terms of the late time limit of the OTOC.
-This is an apparent evidence that deforming a theory by quadratic composites of KdV currents \cite{LeFloch:2019wlf} preserve these un-deformed symmetries.
-As suggested in \cite{LeFloch:2019wlf}, the important property of the these irrelevant deformations is that they preserve many symmetries of the un-deformed theory: any current whose charge commutes with the charges of the currents building the deformation can be adjusted so that it remains conserved in the new theory.
-Our current investigation support the statement by probing the OTOC in $T\bar{T}$ and $J\bar{T}$ deformed theories.
+In this paper, we apply a perturbative CFT approach to calculate the first order correction to the generic n-point correlation function in $T\bar{T}$ and $J\bar{T}$ deformed CFTs, following the approach in \cite{He:2019vzf,He:2019ahx,He:2020udl}.
+Since conformal symmetry can be regarded as an approximate symmetry to the CFTs in the first order $T\bar{T}$ and $J\bar{T}$ deformations, one can make use of the conformal Ward identities to construct the first order deformation of the n-point correlation function in CFTs.
+Since the OTOC has been regarded as a diagnostic of quantum chaos \cite{Roberts:2014ifa,Shenker:2014cwa,Maldacena:2015waa} and its late time behavior characterizes the quantum chaos signal of the theory, we calculate the late time behavior of the OTOC in the $T\bar{T}$ and $J\bar{T}$ deformed Ising model.
+It turns out that the late time limit of the OTOC is not changed by the deformations, and the physical situation is similar to that of the one dimensional $T\bar{T}$ deformation of the $\text{SYK}_4$ model \cite{Gross:2019uxi}.
+That is to say the $T\bar{T}$ and $J\bar{T}$ preserve the integrable property of the un-deformed 2D Ising model in terms of the late time limit of the OTOC.
+This is an apparent evidence that deforming a theory by quadratic composites of KdV currents \cite{LeFloch:2019wlf} preserves these un-deformed symmetries.
+As suggested in \cite{LeFloch:2019wlf}, the important property of these irrelevant deformations is that they preserve many symmetries of the un-deformed theory: any current whose charge commutes with the charges of the currents building the deformation can be adjusted so that the current remains conserved in the new theory.
+Our investigation supports the statement by probing the OTOC in $T\bar{T}$ and $J\bar{T}$ deformed theories.